 Generic Name: caffeine / ergotamine

-Note: This page contains information about the side effects of caffeine / ergotamine.
-Some of the dosage forms included on this document may not apply to the brand name Ercaf.
+Note: This document contains side effect information about caffeine / ergotamine.
+Some of the dosage forms listed on this page may not apply to the brand name Ercaf.

 For the Consumer